15 Jobs AI Will Replace by 2030 | Gaper.io

 Insurance Underwriter

-Personal lines underwriters, auto/home insurance risk assessors
+Personal lines underwriters, auto/home insurance assessors

 74%